airbusgeo/geocube-ingester/docs/architecture/interfaces.md

 The Ingester is currently able to connect to the following catalogues:

-- Scihub for sentinel1 & 2 scenes
+- Copernicus for sentinel1 & 2 scenes
-- Creodias for bursts annotations of Sentinel1 products
 - GCS for bursts annotations of an archive stored in GCS